If you’re considering a ukulele for your child but are unsure where to start looking — we’re here to help.

-A soprano or concert might be the best place to start, depending on your child’s age.
-These could be easier to hold since the neck is shorter, meaning less space to cover with the hand at once.
+Depending on your child’s age, a soprano or concert ukelele might be the best place to start.
+These could be easier to hold since the neck is shorter, meaning you have to cover less space with the hand at once.

 Praise success, even if it’s small things, like holding the ukulele correctly.
-And if something isn’t going quite as they had hoped, encourage them to keep trying.
+And if something isn’t going quite as your child had hoped, encourage them to keep trying.

 Show interest in the instrument.
-Maybe ask your child to perform a little number, or teach you something.
-If your child senses your enthusiasm and interest, it could make them enthusiastic as well (source).
+Ask your child to perform a little number or teach you something.
+If your child senses your enthusiasm and interest, it could make them enthusiastic as well (1).

-With younger students, it would be good to start with their favorite nursery rhymes, or other basic songs that aren’t overwhelming.
-Chances are if they’re songs your child recognizes and likes, they’ll be more willing to play.
+With younger students, it would be good to start with their favorite nursery rhymes or other basic songs that aren’t overwhelming.
+If you introduce songs your child recognizes and likes, they’ll be more willing to play.